Rupee Price Tops $0.0058 on Major Exchanges (RUP)

-Rupee (CURRENCY:RUP) traded 45.9% higher against the US dollar during the one day period ending at 11:00 AM ET on January 14th.
-In the last seven days, Rupee has traded 107.7% higher against the US dollar.
-One Rupee coin can now be purchased for approximately $0.0058 or 0.00000066 BTC on popular exchanges including CoinExchange and CryptoBridge.
-Rupee has a total market capitalization of $216,171.00 and approximately $1.00 worth of Rupee was traded on exchanges in the last 24 hours.
+Rupee (CURRENCY:RUP) traded down 0.6% against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on January 15th.
+One Rupee coin can now be purchased for $0.0058 or 0.00000066 BTC on major exchanges including CryptoBridge and CoinExchange.
+During the last seven days, Rupee has traded 86.7% higher against the U.S. dollar.
+Rupee has a market cap of $216,066.00 and $77.00 worth of Rupee was traded on exchanges in the last day.

 - AsiaCoin (AC) traded flat against the dollar and now trades at $0.0011 or 0.00000029 BTC.